-We characterized the relatedness of the C. elegans isotypes using QuickTree (v2.5) software (Howe, Bateman, & Durbin, 2002).
-To construct the unrooted tree that includes 540 isotypes (Supplemental Figure 6), we used SNVs from the "isotype VCF" that were converted to the PHYLIPformat (Felsenstein, 1993) using the vcf2phylip.py script (Ortiz, 2019).
-This tree was visualized using the ggtree (v1.10.5) R package (Yu, Smith, Zhu, Guan, & Lam, 2017).
-To construct the unrooted trees of 163 Hawaiian isotypes (Supplemental Figure 5), we further pruned the "isotype VCF" by filtering to biallelic SNVs only and removing sites in linkage disequilibrium (LD) using the PLINK (v1.9) commands (--snps-only --biallelic-only --indep-pairwise 50 10 0.8).
-This --indep-pairwise command uses 50 marker windows and greedily prunes variants from this window that have r2 values greater than the threshold (0.8) until no such pairs remain.
+We characterized the relatedness of the C. elegans isotypes using QUICKTREE (v2.5) software (Howe et al., 2002).
+To construct the unrooted tree that includes 540 isotypes (Figure S11), we used SNVs from the "isotype VCF" that were converted to the PHYLIPFORMAT (Felsenstein, 1993) using the VCF2PHYLIP.PY script (Ortiz, 2019).
+This tree was visualized using the GGTREE (v1.10.5) R package (Yu et al., 2017).
+To construct the unrooted trees of 163 Hawaiian isotypes (Figure S13), we further pruned the "isotype VCF" by filtering to biallelic SNVs only and removing sites in linkage disequilibrium (LD) using the PLINK (v1.9) commands (--snps-only --biallelic-only --indep-pairwise 50 10 0.8).
+This --indep-pairwise command uses 50 marker windows and greedily prunes variants from this window that have $r^2$ values greater than the threshold (0.8) until no such pairs remain.
 Then, the sliding window steps forward 10 markers and repeats the process.
-We also used various pairwise r2 thresholds (0.8, 0.6, 0.2, and 0.1) to explore the effects of LD pruning on tree topology (Supplemental Figure 12).
+We also used various pairwise $r^2$ thresholds (0.8, 0.6, 0.2, and 0.1) to explore the effects of LD pruning on tree topology (Figure S13).

-Population genetic statistics
+2.10 | Population genetic statistics

-Genome-wide nucleotide diversity (pi) and Tajima's D were calculated using the vcftools (v0.1.15) software.
-We calculated these statistics separately for the 163 Hawaiin isotypes and the 377 non-Hawaiian isotypes by subsetting the full "isotype VCF".
-We then calculated genome-wide pi along sliding windows with a 10 kb window size and a 1 kb step size using the (--window-pi 10000 --window-pi-step 1000) commands for both groups.
+Genome-wide nucleotide diversity ( $\Pi$ ) and Tajima's D were calculated using the vCFTOOLS (v0.1.15) software.
+We calculated these statistics separately for the 163 Hawaiian isotypes and the 377 non-Hawaiian isotypes by subsetting the full "isotype VCF".
+We then calculated genome-wide $\Pi$ along sliding windows with a 10 kb window size and a 1 kb step size using the (--window-pi 10000 --window-pi-step 1000) commands for both groups.
 We also calculated Tajima's D with a 10 kb window size without sliding using the (--TajimaD 10000) command for both groups.
+All statistics were computed for all sites regardless of annotation status, i.e., we did not consider intronic, non-coding, RNA gene, synonymous, or nonsynonymous sites separately.

-Principal components analysis and population structure
+2.11 | Principal components analysis and population structure

-The smartpca executable from EIGENSOFT (v6.1.4) was used to perform principal components analysis (PCA) (Price et al., 2006).
-We performed this analysis with the "isotype VCF" that was subset to the 163 Hawaiian isotypes then filtered to biallelic snps only using the PLINK (v.1.9) commands (--snps-only

---biallelic-only) and LD pruned with the command (--indep-pairwise 50 10 0.1).
-We ran smartpca with and without removing outlier isotypes to analyze the population structure among the Hawaiian isotypes.
-When analyzing the population without removing outlier isotypes, we used the following parameters: altnormstyle: NO, numoutevec: 50, familynames: NO, numoutlieriter: 0.
-When analyzing the population with outlier isotype removal, we set numoutlieriter to 15.
+The smartpca executable from EIGENSOFT (v6.1.4) was used to perform PCA (Price et al., 2006).
+We performed this analysis with the "isotype VCF" that was subset to the 163 Hawaiian isotypes then filtered to biallelic snps only using the PLINK (v1.9) commands (--snps-only --biallelic-only) and LD pruned with the command (--indep-pairwise 50 10 0.1).
+We ran smartpca with and without removing outlier isotypes to analyse the population structure among the Hawaiian isotypes.
+When analysing the population without removing outlier isotypes, we used the following parameters: altnormstyle: NO, numoutevec: 50, familynames: NO, numoutlieriter: 0.
+When analysing the population with outlier isotype removal, we set numoutlieriter to 15.
 We performed hierarchical cluster analysis on the significant eigenvectors in R using the stats package hclust function with the "average" agglomeration method and cut the tree with the cutree function and "k = 7" (R Core Team, 2020).
 Isotypes were assigned to genetic groups based on the clusters.

-Genotype-environment association and local adaptation
+2.12 | Genotype-environment association and local adaptation